Middle pharyngeal constrictor muscle: Insertion

-The middle pharyngeal constrictor inserts posteriorly into the pharyngeal raphe, blending with its contralateral partner at the midline.
+The muscle inserts (posteriorly) into the pharyngeal raphe, blending with its contralateral partner at the midline.

 Innervation

 Similarly to the superior and inferior pharyngeal constrictor muscles, it is innervated by a branch of the vagus nerve through the pharyngeal plexus.

+Actions/movements

+The contraction of the muscle constricts the middle portion of the pharynx.

 Function

-As soon as the bolus of food is received in the pharynx, the elevator muscles relax, the pharynx descends, and the constrictors contract upon the bolus, and convey it downward into the esophagus.
+The muscle contracts during swallowing: as soon as the bolus of food is received in the pharynx, the elevator muscles relax, the pharynx descends, and the constrictors contract upon the bolus, and convey it downward towards the esophagus.

 They also have respiratory mechanical effects.